 The following tests may be used to diagnose AML:

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is AML, these results also help the doctor describe the disease; this is called subtyping.